RockShwa/Head_First_Java/Chapter12/Ch12Notes.md

     str -> System.out.println(str) // Uses interface Consumer<T>, void accept(T t)
     (str1, str2) -> str1.compareToIgnoreCase(str2) // Uses interface Comparator<T>, int compare (T o1, o2)
     ~~~

 ## Functional Interface
 - An interface with a Single Abstract Method (SAM)
 - Sometimes denoted with @FunctionalInterface, but not always, especially in older code
 - Interfaces in Java 8 can also contain static and default methods that don't have to be overriden, anything else in an interface MUST be overriden when implemented
     - Default methods: like a standard method in an abstract class, have a body, and are inherited by the subclasses
 - Don't be misled by methods inherited by Object either :D

+## Collecting Results of a Stream
+- Collectors.toList() & Collectors.toUnmodifiableList():
+    - toUnmodifiableList is java 10 and up
+    - Basically puts results of the stream into a List
+- Collectors.toSet() & Collectors.toUnmodifiableSet():
+    - toUnmodifiableSet is java 10 and up
+    - Use this to put the results into a Set, which by definition does NOT allow duplicates
+- Collectors.toMap() & Collectors.toUnmodifiableMap():
+    - toUnmodifiableMap is java 10 and up
+    - Collects stream into a Map of key/value pairs, need to provide some functions to tell the collector what will be the key and what will be the value
+- Collectors.joining
+    - Creates a String result from a stream, joins all elements in the stream together into one large String
+    - Can optionally define a delimeter, which seperates each element by a character
+    - Useful if you turn your stream into a String of Comma Seperated Values (CSV)